waqasbhatti/lcc-server/lccserver/server-docs/api.md

 `columnjson` | a list of JSON objects containing each collection's column names, titles, descriptions, string formats, and information on their indexed status
 `columnlist` | a list of comma-separated string lists of all column names per collection `ftsindexedcols` | a list of comma-separated strings containing the columns that have been indexed for fast text search for each collection
-`indexedcols` | a list of comma-separated strings containin the columns that have been indexed for each collection `datarelease` | a list of the data release numbers for each collection `db_collection_id` | a list of the actual database collection IDs used for each collection `description` | a list of descriptions of the light curve collection's contents
+`indexedcols` | a list of comma-separated strings containing the columns that have been indexed for each collection `datarelease` | a list of the data release numbers for each collection `db_collection_id` | a list of the actual database collection IDs used for each collection `description` | a list of descriptions of the light curve collection's contents